 Diana was indeed someone who had gone through an extraordinary amount of pain and lived through a lot of unhappiness.
 This was possible to see both publicly – as details of her separation from Prince Charles were lapped up by the paparazzi – and privately – during her periods of loneliness and struggles with bulimia while living at Buckingham Palace.

-However, instead of externalising this pain Diana chose to spend her life helping others with her effortless charisma and her privileged position as a member of the Royal Family.
+However, instead of externalising this pain Diana chose to spend her life helping others with her effortless charisma, excellent public speaking skills and her privileged position as a member of the Royal Family.
 Her ability to love all people – regardless of their race, ethnicity or sexual orientation – has truly immortalised her as a symbol of empathy for the ages.

 The devoted mother